 How it works

-StreetSmart was established in 1998 and since then we have raised over £8.2 million for the homeless.
+StreetSmart was established in 1998 and since then we have raised over £8.2 million for homeless and vulnerable people across the UK.

 At participating restaurants during the festive months of November and December, with the benefit of a tablecard or a reference on the menu, a voluntary £1 is added to the diners’ bill.